For thrills and chills on Halloween, pack up your pumpkin and your Ghostbusters’ proton pack and check out this spirited trio of historic escapes.

 So, in the interest of research, I spend my first afternoon swallowing my fear, along with several pints of Guinness, at a trio of haunted pubs along Lower Bridge Street.
 At the Falcon, the Bear and Billet and Ye Olde Kings Head, glasses and bottles are said to fly off the shelves, as if tossed about by a butter-fingered bartender from the great beyond.

 But despite these pubs’ admittedly spooky vibe, accentuated by ancient creaking timbers, the only phenomenon I notice is how quickly my glass seems to empty.
-However, I’m not dispirited (ahem), because tonight, I’m taking a tour tonight with ghostly guide Tom Jones.
+However, I’m not dispirited (ahem), because tonight, Tom Jones of Chester Guided Tours is taking me on his ghost tour.

-“I never try to persuade people that there are such things as ghosts,” says Tom Jones, who certainly looks the part, with his stark white hair, black undertaker’s suit and a handshake so cold I’m tempted to take his pulse.
+“I never try to persuade people that there are such things as ghosts,” says Tom Jones, who certainly looks the part of ghoulish guide, with his stark white hair, black undertaker’s suit and a handshake so cold I’m tempted to take his pulse.

 “What I am going to do is take you to places where strange and inexplicable things are known to happen.”